apple/foundationdb/bindings/bindingtester/spec/tenantTester.md

     Pops the top item off of the stack as TENANT_NAME.
 Opens the tenant with name TENANT_NAME and stores it as the active tenant.
 Then, waits on a future that initializes the tenant ID.
+When complete, pushes the string
-Pushes SET_ACTIVE_TENANT onto the stack.
+    "SET_ACTIVE_TENANT" onto the stack.

 #### TENANT_CLEAR_ACTIVE